use-init/init/readme.md

 Please lint your JavaScript before commit.

 ## Deployment
-Please use [grunt.js](https://github.com/cowboy/grunt) for deployment.
+Please use [grunt.js](https://github.com/cowboy/grunt) for building a production-state of a website.
 The `grunt.js`-file has tasks for concatenating and minifing CSS and JavaScript.
 Additional information on this project is stored in `package.json`.